mjf1406/slot-scheduler/README.md

 ## Change Log

+2024/10/07

+- adjusted the pixel size of each minute to 1.75, increasing the height of each time slot

 2024/10/04

 - UX: if there are no classes in a timetable, a Add example classes button appears and if clicked, will add the 8 classes in `constants.ts`